-Along the grass, paragliders lined up waiting for their turn to fly off into the wild blue yonder.
-While loved ones stood at the summit, breathing a sigh of relief once they’d safely made their jump.
-One after the other, each paraglider effortlessly soared through the air, making their way back down to the bottom of the mountain.
-And I couldn’t help but think what an amazing feeling that must be.
+We have one more climb to complete – this time to the summit.
+A large cross marks the spot, and upon reaching the top, we realise this is the best view of the lakes.
+Paragliders line up along the grass, waiting for their turn to fly off into the wild blue yonder.
+And loved ones breathe a sigh of relief after they have landed safely.
+One by one, each paraglider effortlessly soars through the air, making their way back down to the bottom of the mountain, and I can’t help but think what an incredible feeling that must be.

-After paying for our cable car ride at the bottom of the mountain, we headed further into St. Gilgen to end our day with vegan ice-cream.
-It had become a tradition during our trip, and as we sat watching the sun glisten on the bright blue water, I couldn’t think of a better way to end our day.
+After paying for our cable car ride to the bottom of the mountain, we head further into St. Gilgen to end our day with vegan ice cream.
+It’s an evening tradition we started at the beginning of our trip and one I enjoy immensely.

-As the last of the hazy sunshine started to disappear, we watched the boats until they were a tiny dot in the distance.
-The hot morning sun was a distant memory, as was the pain of the hike up Zwölferhorn.
-But I’m pretty sure my calves would serve as a reminder the next day.
+We watch as they snake along the water until they are a tiny dot in the distance.
+The hot morning sun is a distant memory, as is the pain of our hike up Zwölferhorn, but I’m sure my calves will serve as a reminder in the morning.

 Have you hiked up (or down) Zwölferhorn?